sparkdq.checks#

 - Returns:

-The validated object.
+The validated configuration instance.

 - Return type: